EventStore/documentation/docs/getting-started/quickstart/README.md

 In this quickstart, you:

-1. Started the EventStoreDB server.
+1. Started the KurrentDB server.
 2. Navigated to the Admin UI.
-3. Appended an event to EventStoreDB.
+3. Appended an event to KurrentDB.
 4. Verified the event in the Admin UI.
-5. Read the event from EventStoreDB programmatically.
+5. Read the event from KurrentDB programmatically.

-Feel free to experiment further by appending more events, reading them, or even exploring advanced features of EventStoreDB!
+Feel free to experiment further by appending more events, reading them, or even exploring advanced features of KurrentDB!

 ## Next Steps

 Now that you've completed the quickstart, you may want to explore the following:

-- [EventStoreDB "From Scratch" Series](https://academy.eventstore.com/from-scratch): Find more explanations about the scripts and samples used in this quickstart along with other beginner tutorials.
+- [KurrentDB "From Scratch" Series](https://academy.kurrent.io/from-scratch): Find more explanations about the scripts and samples used in this quickstart along with other beginner tutorials.

-- [Install EventStoreDB locally](@server/quick-start/installation.md): Learn how to install EventStoreDB on your local machine for deeper exploration and integration with your projects.
+- [Install KurrentDB locally](@server/quick-start/installation.md): Learn how to install KurrentDB on your local machine for deeper exploration and integration with your projects.

-- [EventStoreDB Client SDK Documentation](@clients/grpc/getting-started.md): Understand how to interact with EventStoreDB programmatically with EventStoreDB clients.
+- [KurrentDB Client SDK Documentation](@clients/grpc/getting-started.md): Understand how to interact with KurrentDB programmatically with KurrentDB clients.

-- [EventStoreDB Server Configuration Documentation](@server/configuration/README.md): Explore how to configure EventStoreDB for your environment.
+- [KurrentDB Server Configuration Documentation](@server/configuration/README.md): Explore how to configure KurrentDB for your environment.

-- [Event Store Cloud](https://www.eventstore.com/event-store-cloud): Run EventStoreDB from the fully managed environment without the need to host it yourself.
+- [Kurrent Cloud](https://www.kurrent.io/event-store-cloud): Run KurrentDB from the fully managed environment without the need to host it yourself.

-- [EventStoreDB Samples](https://github.com/EventStore/samples/tree/main): Experiment with different SDKs to interact with EventStoreDB using various programming languages.
+- [KurrentDB Samples](https://github.com/kurrent-io/samples/tree/main): Experiment with different SDKs to interact with KurrentDB using various programming languages.